BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/conditions.md

 Use the Conditions task page to decide which files should be processed by the task.

+> [!IMPORTANT]
+> This is the **PDM task** Conditions page.
+The condition editor is also used by the SOLIDWORKS add-in, but its values come from the active SOLIDWORKS document and references.
+See [SOLIDWORKS Add-in Conditions](conditions_solidworks.md).

 ![PDMPublisher Conditions page](/images/pdmpublisher/screenshots/task-setup-conditions.png)

 Conditions are checked before export.
 Files that do not match the condition rules are skipped.